What is Whale?

-A whale is a person who has a huge number of cryptocurrencies and can influence market prices by buying or selling significant amounts of them.
+A whale is a person who has a huge number of cryptocurrencies and can highly influence market prices.
 Also, whales are a part of a special group of people and organizations who hold enough cryptocurrency to move their spot price on the market.
-They are the opposite of cryptocurrency fishes (or minnows) that hold insignificant amounts of cryptocurrency.
+They are the opposite of cryptocurrency fishes (or minnows) who hold insignificant amounts of cryptocurrency.

 There is no clear minimum threshold for whales, however, others believe that a Bitcoin whale must have at least 1,000 BTC.
 The Pareto Principle states that the top 20% of Bitcoin owners control more than 80% of the currency's value.
 Usually, the identities of Bitcoin whales remain anonymous.